EasyEyes/remote-calibrator/README.md

 Welcome to RemoteCalibrator!
 This package contains several useful tools to calibrate and track for the remote psychophysics experiments, e.g., crowd-sourced through Amazon Mechanical Turk.

-The features/functions marked with 🚧 is still work-in-progress and not available yet.
+The features/functions marked with 🚧 are still work-in-progress and not available yet.

 ## Demo